markdoc-extra/vscode-markdoc/README.md

 ## Contributing

-Make a PR [to the repo](https://github.com/mohitsinghs/vscode-markdoc) if you want to improve this syntax until official extension is out.
+Make a PR [to the repo](https://github.com/mohitsinghs/vscode-markdoc) if you want to improve this syntax.

+The language grammar is generated from [vscode-markdown-tm-grammar](https://github.com/microsoft/vscode-markdown-tm-grammar).
+Any grammar related modification should go to `./build/markdoc.json` and a subsequent `npm run update-grammar` will generate `./syntaxes/markdoc.tmLanguage.json`.